rackerlabs/docs-cloud-rackconnect/rst/dev-guide/api-operations/public-ips/get-list-one-public-ip-addresses-v3-public-ips-public-ip-id.rst

 ..
 THIS OUTPUT IS GENERATED FROM THE WADL.
 DO NOT EDIT.

-List One Public Ip Addresses
+List one public ip addresses
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 .. code::